Arabian Angelfish

 The Arabian Angelfish are found singly or as pairs on semi-protected inshore reefs at depths of 10 to 50 feet (3 to 15 m).
 They enjoy the protection of the areas near caves where there are soft and stony corals.
 There they feed on benthic algae, weeds, sponges and tunicates.

 In the wild they may hybridize with the Red Sea Angelfish or Yellowbar Angelfish, Pomacanthus maculosus .
-Both the adult Asfur Angelfish and the juvenile are very similar in color patterning.
+Both the adult Asfur Angelfish and the juvenile are very similar in color patterning as the Red Sea Angel.
 As of yet, breeding in captivity is not possible and tank raising these angels has not been successful.

 • Scientific Name: Pomacanthus asfur